 - A beat-by-beat breakdown of each step

-And if you like this article, we also recommend our comprehensive list of story structures, and we also highly recommend Plottr, a plotting tool for authors that incorporates this and many other narrative structures.
+And if you like this article, I also recommend my comprehensive list of story structures, and I also highly recommend Plottr, a plotting tool for authors that incorporates this and many other narrative structures.

 The Origins of the Save The Cat Beat Sheet

-The creator of the Save the Cat Beat Sheet is Blake Snyder, a speculative screenwriter.
+The creator of the Save the Cat story structure is Blake Snyder, a speculative screenwriter.
 His credits include the movie “Blank Check “(1994) and five episodes of the television series “Kids Incorporated” (1993).

-The Save The Cat Beat Sheet template was first published in Snyder's best-selling Save the Cat (2005) guide to plotting dramatic structure.
+The Save The Cat template was first published in Snyder's best-selling Save the Cat (2005) guide to plotting dramatic structure.
 It is currently in its 34th printing.

 Snyder's Save The Cat framework gets its name from the movie “Aliens” (1986).
 In the film, the audience is incited emotionally, when Officer Ripley's cat disappears.
 The audience anticipates that the cat may be the prey of a vicious extraterrestrial that is aboard her spaceship.
 It plays with the idea that if you show your character doing something that makes the audience root for them (such as saving a cat), then the audience will be instantly more invested in those characters.